Le Ponant current position

 Le Ponant Wiki

-Le Ponant yacht is a 3-masted, commercially operated luxury cruise yacht, also available for private charters.
-Her passengers tend to be European (mostly French), though charter cruises through North American operators appeal to English-speaking crowd (the USA and Canada).
+Le Ponant yacht is a commercially operated top-luxury cruise yacht and also available for private charters.
+Passengers tend to be mainly European and mostly French, although charter cruises (mainly through North American operators) appeal to English-speaking travelers (from the USA and Canada).

 Le Ponant cruise ship offers intimate onboard spaces with a convivial atmosphere.
 Reflecting the vessel's luxury rates, service on board is superior and highly personalized.
-The yacht boasts a vast Sun Deck area from which guests can observe its 1500 sq.meters of sails.
-There is a platform above sea level for water sports.
+The yacht boasts a vast Sun Deck area from which guests can observe its 1212 m2 (13050 ft2) of sails positioned on 3 masts.
+There is a Marina platform (above sea level at the stern) for launching water sports activities and featuring its own sundeck.

 Cuba cruise itineraries 2017-2018